Fawzy-Moawad/palestineSaga/README.md

 If users need assistance or have questions about the project, they can reach out to our support team via [insert contact information].
 Additionally, they can join our community forums or social media channels to connect with other users and share their experiences and insights.

 #### ***Who maintains and contributes to the project ?*
- This project is maintained and contributed to by a dedicated team of individuals passionate about promoting understanding and empathy for Palestine.
-We welcome contributions from the community, including content submissions, feedback, and suggestions for improvement.
+This project is maintained by an individual passionate about promoting understanding and empathy for Palestine.
+I welcome contributions from the community, including content submissions, feedback, and suggestions for improvement.
+If you have ideas for collaboration or suggestions for the project, please feel free to reach out to me.
 To learn more about how to contribute, please refer to our Contribution Guidelines.